Seagate/cortx-motr/doc/Motr_LNet_Transport.rst

 The implementation can support hardware optimizations available at buffer registration time, when made available in future revisions of the LNet API.
 In particular, Infiniband hardware internally registers a vector (translating a virtual memory address to a "bus address") and produces a cookie, identifying the vector.
 It is this vector registration capability that was the original reason to introduce M0_net_buf_register(), as separate from M0_net_buf_add() in the Network API.

+**Processor affinity for transfer machines**

+The API allows an application to associate the internal threads used by a transfer machine with a set of processors.
+This must be done using the M0_net_tm_confine() subroutine before the transfer machine is started.
+Support for this interfaces is transport specific and availability may also vary between user space and kernel space.
+The API should return an error if not supported.

+The design assumes that the M0_thread_confine() subroutine from “lib/thread.h” will be used to implement this support.
+The implementation will need to define an additional transport operation to convey this request to the transport.

+The API provides the M0_net_tm_colour_set() subroutine for the application to associate a “color” with a transfer machine.
+This colour is used when automatically provisioning network buffers to the receive queue from a buffer pool.
+The application can also use this association explicitly when provisioning network buffers for the transfer machine in other buffer pool use cases.
+The colour value can be fetched with the M0_net_tm_colour_get() subroutine.

+**Synchronous network buffer event delivery**

+The design provides support for an advanced application (like the Request handler) to control when buffer events are delivered.
+This gives the application greater control over thread scheduling and enables it to co-ordinate network usage with that of other objects, allowing for better locality of reference.
+This is illustrated in the Request handler control of network buffer event delivery use case.
+The feature will be implemented with the [r.M0.net.synchronous-buffer-event-delivery] refinement.

+If this feature is used, then the implementation should not deliver buffer events until requested, and should do so only on the thread invoking the M0_net_buffer_event_deliver_all() subroutine - i.e. network buffer event delivery is done synchronously under application control.
+This subroutine effectively invokes the M0_net_buffer_event_post() subroutine for each pending buffer event.
+It is not an error if no events are present when this subroutine is called; this addresses a known race condition described in Concurrency control.

+The M0_net_buffer_event_pending() subroutine should not perform any context switching operation if possible.
+It may be impossible to avoid the use of a serialization primitive while doing so, but proper usage by the application will considerably reduce the possibility of a context switch when the transfer machine is operated in this fashion.

+The notification of the presence of a buffer event must be delivered asynchronously to the invocation of the non-blocking M0_net_buffer_event_notify() subroutine.
+The implementation must use a background thread for the task; presumably the application will confine this thread to the desired set of processors with the M0_net_tm_confine() subroutine.
+The context switching impact is low, because the application would not have invoked the M0_net_buffer_event_notify() subroutine unless it had no work to do.
+The subroutine should arrange for the background thread to block until the arrival of the next buffer event (if need be) and then signal on the specified channel.
+No further attempt should be made to signal on the channel until the next call to the M0_net_buffer_event_notify() subroutine - the implementation can determine the disposition of the thread after the channel is signalled.